HIV is a virus that damages the immune system. It can’t be cured, but there is effective HIV treatment available.

-If HIV isn't treated, the gradual weakening of the immune system it causes leaves the body vulnerable to serious illnesses it would normally be able to fight off.
+If HIV isn't treated, the gradual weakening of the immune system will leave the body vulnerable to illnesses it would normally be able to fight off.

-In the UK, if you develop certain AIDS-defining illnesses or opportunistic infections, you are diagnosed as having AIDS – sometimes also called ‘late-stage HIV’.
+In the UK, if you develop certain AIDS-defining illnesses or opportunistic infections, you are diagnosed as having AIDS – sometimes called late-stage HIV.

 You cannot 'catch AIDS' and there is no AIDS test.

 AIDS is not considered a disease, but a syndrome – a collection of different signs and symptoms, all caused by the same virus, HIV.

 If you've developed an AIDS-defining illness, this doesn't mean you're on a one-way path to illness and death.
 Thanks to HIV treatment, many people who were diagnosed as having AIDS in the past are now living long and healthy lives.